HIGHWAY 61 REVISITED

 Like Dylan's previous albums, Highway 61 Revisited was recorded entirely at Columbia's Studio A in New York.
 The first sessions, on June 15 and 16, were produced by Tom Wilson, who had handled all of Dylan's recording sessions over the previous two years.
 The musicians too were mostly chosen from those who had accompanied Dylan five months earlier on Bringing It All Back Home, but with the key additions of Mike Bloomfield (invited to play) and Al Kooper (invited to watch but ended up playing).
 While these sessions were apparently booked for Dylan to make a start on his next album, Note it seems as though Dylan's main priority was to record the song which became his next single, "Like A Rolling Stone".

 Two other tunes were recorded at the June sessions, "Sitting On A Barbed Wire Fence" and an early version of "It Takes A Lot To Laugh, It Takes A Train To Cry"; but they seem to have been little more than warm-ups for the recording of "Like A Rolling Stone".
 Dylan cannot have been happy with the recordings of either song, as he chose to use "Gates of Eden", a track from his previous album, as the flip side of "Like A Rolling Stone", and the rejected songs from the June sessions only saw official release in 1991 on The Bootleg Series Vols.
 1-3.
-"It Takes A Lot To Laugh" was, of course, substantially re-worked for the Highway 61 Revisited album at the next set of album sessions in late July.
+"It Takes A Lot To Laugh" was, of course, substantially re-worked for the Highway 61 Revisited album at the next set of album sessions, six weeks later.

 Work on the album proper began just after the Newport Folk Festival, on July 29, and continued through until August 4.
 Bob Johnston replaced Tom Wilson as producer, and some of the ex-Bringing It All Back Home musicians departed.
 Bloomfield and Kooper were back, and Kooper recruited his friend Harvey Brooks to play bass.
 Brief appearances were made by bassist Russ Savakus and drummer Sam Lay; Charlie McCoy called in on the last day of recording and played the memorable second guitar part on "Desolation Row"; the previous day the Chambers Brothers had been brought in to try overdubbing gospel-style backing vocals on the refrains of "Tombstone Blues".
 Note Details of the dates, the musicians and the songs recorded are discussed at much greater length in a series of articles on The Bootleg Series Vol.12: The Cutting Edge 1965-1966.